YosysHQ/yosys/docs/source/appendix/auxlibs.rst

 The Yosys source distribution contains some auxiliary libraries that are compiled into Yosys and can be used in plugins.

-.. todo:: fill out the newer auxiliary libs
+..
+TODO:: fill out the newer auxiliary libs

 BigInt
 ------